 Adding to the issue is that many users of ecstasy abuse a wide array of drugs, which can muddy the data.
-These users may abuse drugs for a variety of reasons — to push away anxiety or pain, because they are addicted, because they simply wish to get high, or for many more reasons.
+These users may abuse drugs for a variety of reasons — to push away anxiety or pain.
+After all, they are addicted because they simply wish to get high, or for many more reasons.

 This myth centers around the fact that the MDMA in ecstasy is often cut with other cheap chemicals and the misconception that Molly, which comes in capsules of powder or liquid, isn’t.
 As the National Institute on Drug Abuse notes, Molly capsules are often just filled with some other drug.

-Molly capsules can be filled with bath salts, which are notoriously dangerous.
+Molly capsules can be filled with notoriously dangerous bath salts.
 They can lead to psychotic breaks from reality, where people might endanger themselves or others.
 In addition, the drug can potentially trigger suicidal thoughts, stroke, heart problems, and more.